Pre-order the book here!!!! (Book Birthday: 11 July 2023)

 Research

-My research focuses on the effects of interpersonal trauma (e.g., physical, sexual, and emotional abuse) in diverse populations.
+As a Black feminist and critical race scholar, my research focuses on the effects of interpersonal trauma and violence (e.g., physical, sexual, and emotional abuse) in diverse populations.
 In proposing cultural betrayal trauma theory, I include interpersonal trauma in conjunction with discrimination to examine mental, physical, behavioral, and cultural health outcomes.

-For example, in cultural betrayal trauma theory, I propose that if a Black girl is sexually assaulted by a Black man, the outcomes of this trauma, such as dissociation, are impacted by both the victim and perpetrator experiencing discrimination in society.
+For example, in cultural betrayal trauma theory, I propose that if a Black girl is sexually assaulted by a Black man, the outcomes of this cultural betrayal trauma, such as dissociation, are impacted by both people experiencing discrimination in society.

 With cultural betrayal trauma theory, I examine the differential impact of inequality for marginalized youth, young adults, and elders who experience trauma.
 With this research, I hope to both document harm and identify avenues of hope and healing for youth, families, communities, institutions, and society.

-More information in my Research, Grants, HOPE Lab, and Cultural Betrayal Trauma Theory sections of my website, as well as in my Curriculum Vitae.
+For more information, see my Research, Grants, HOPE Lab, Cultural Betrayal Trauma Theory, and The Book sections of my website, as well as in my Curriculum Vitae.

 Book Project

-As a CASBS Fellow at Stanford University (2021-22), I wrote my first book project- The Cultural Betrayal of Black Women & Girls: A Black Feminist Approach to Healing from Sexual Abuse (Publisher: American Psychological Association; anticipated publication date: Summer 2023).
-This will be the first book to use the cultural betrayal trauma theory (CBTT) research to contribute to academic and national discussions regarding anti-Black racism and sexual violence.
+As a CASBS Fellow at Stanford University (2021-22), I wrote my first book- The Cultural Betrayal of Black Women & Girls: A Black Feminist Approach to Healing from Sexual Abuse (2023; Publisher: American Psychological Association).
+This is the first book to use the cultural betrayal trauma theory (CBTT) research to contribute to academic and national discussions regarding anti-Black racism and sexual violence.
 Following synthesizing the transdisciplinary research and scholarship on structural racism, intersectional oppression (chapter 2), sexual abuse in the Black community (chapter 3), and CBTT (chapter 4), this book provides implications for culturally competent trauma therapy (chapter 5), radical healing in the Black community (chapter 6), and institutional courage to change the world (chapter 7).

 Filmed January 2022, I discuss the content of the book and my writing process in Cultural Betrayal & ‘Conundrums’: The Making of a Book, at the BUSSW Equity & Inclusion Speaker Series.

-More information on the book in my HOPE Lab section of my website.
+For more information on the book, including a sample chapter, see my HOPE Lab and The Book sections of my website.

 Research Dissemination

-I aim for my research (detailed above and in the Cultural Betrayal Trauma Theory and HOPE Lab sections) to have an impact both within and outside of academia.
-Consequently, I have published over 100 peer-reviewed journal articles (39), book chapters (10), scholarly writings (10), pieces for the general public (26), and professional development documents (30) published in outlets including in: {journals} Sex Roles: A Journal of Research, Journal of Child & Adolescent Trauma, Journal of Child Sexual Abuse, Violence Against Women, Journal of Trauma & Dissociation, Journal of American College Health, Journal of Black Psychology, American Journal of Orthopsychiatry, Journal of Immigrant & Minority Health, Transcultural Psychiatry, Perspectives on Psychological Science, and others; {books} Handbook of Interpersonal Violence Across the Lifespan, Macmillan Encyclopedia of Intimate and Family Relationships: An Interdisciplinary Approach, Sexual Boundary Violations in Psychotherapy: Facing Therapist Indiscretions, Transgressions, and Misconduct, Trayvon Martin, Race, and American Justice: Writing Wrong, Presumed Incompetent II: Race, Class, Power, & Resistance of Women in Academia, and others; {newspapers/magazines} Inside Higher Ed, The Conversation, The Hill, Blavity, and others; {open access professional development documents}: the Open Science Framework.
+I aim for my research (detailed above and in the Cultural Betrayal Trauma Theory , HOPE Lab , The Book sections) to have an impact both within and outside of academia.
+Consequently, I have published over 100 peer-reviewed journal articles (43), book chapters (11), scholarly writings (7), pieces for the general public (30), and educational/professional development documents (33) published in outlets including in: {journals} Sex Roles: A Journal of Research, Journal of Child & Adolescent Trauma, Journal of Child Sexual Abuse, Violence Against Women, Journal of Trauma & Dissociation, Journal of American College Health, Journal of Black Psychology, American Journal of Orthopsychiatry, Journal of Immigrant & Minority Health, Transcultural Psychiatry, Perspectives on Psychological Science, and others; {books} Interpersonal Violence: The Social Work Response; Handbook of Interpersonal Violence Across the Lifespan, Macmillan Encyclopedia of Intimate and Family Relationships: An Interdisciplinary Approach, Sexual Boundary Violations in Psychotherapy: Facing Therapist Indiscretions, Transgressions, and Misconduct, Trayvon Martin, Race, and American Justice: Writing Wrong, Presumed Incompetent II: Race, Class, Power, & Resistance of Women in Academia, and others; {newspapers/magazines} Inside Higher Ed, The Conversation, The Hill, Blavity, and others; {open access professional development documents}: the Open Science Framework.
 I have additionally contributed research perspectives on violence, sexual abuse & harassment, racism, and sexism in national news outlets, including in The Lily, a product of Washington Post, NBC News, Huff Post, Newsweek, Forbes, and others.
 Finally, I have given over 150 research presentations locally, nationally, and internationally at conferences, other universities, and community organizations, including the United Nations (UN) Commission on Narcotic Drugs (CND) Side Events, Stanford University, University of Michigan, University of Toronto, UC Berkeley, ISSTD, BBC Woman’s Hour, Motor City Singers Space, Detroit Public Schools via Michigan Opera Theatre, and more.

 More information in my CV, Public Scholarship, & In The News sections of my website.